maxchou415/maxchou415/README.md

 ### Education 🎓

+- Computer Science at National Taiwan University.
 - Computer Science at University of London.
+(Deferred.
+Originally was Oct.
+2020 Entry)

 ### Cool Experiences 🤩